TonyPhipps/SIEM/Tactics/File-Creation.md

 ## Whitelist Alert
-- File Created in System Folder
+- File Created with Known-System Name in Unexpected Folder
-- File Created by Process
-- File Created with Extension
 - Executable File Created in User Space
+- A file is created in a non-standard location (e.g. a non-ini/otf/compositefont/ttc/ttf/fon/dat/tmp file created in c:\windows\fonts)

 ## Levenshtein Score Alert